A place of calm

 Welcome to our Website!

-Unfortunately, this means that it will be summer before the internal damage can be assessed because the church has to dry 'naturally' when assessment can take place.
-Considerable stone staining has taken place as well as damage to walls etc. The Church Architect will come and inspect the internal damage as soon as the church is deemed to be internally dry.
+It will be summer before the internal damage can be assessed.
+Considerable stone staining and, in some, places, flaking, has taken place as well as damage to walls etc. The Church Architect will come and inspect the internal damage as soon as the church is deemed to be internally dry.
 Only then will we be able to set about rectifying the damage internally.

 All services will continue to be held in the Needham's Chapel for the foreseeable future.